-The Migration Summit 2022, organized by the MIT Refugee Action Hub (ReACT), Na’amal, Karam Foundation, Paper Airplanes and the MIT Abdul Latif Jameel World Education Lab (J-WEL), is a month-long global convening designed to build bridges between diverse communities of displaced learners, universities, companies, nonprofits and NGOs, social enterprises, foundations, philanthropists, researchers, policy makers, employers and governments around the key challenges and opportunities for refugee and migrant communities.
-The Migration Summit in April 2022 will explore this year’s theme “Education and Workforce Development in Displacement” through virtual and in-person events hosted by participating partners around the world.
+The Migration Summit is a month-long global convening designed to build bridges between diverse communities of displaced learners, universities, companies, nonprofits and NGOs, social enterprises, foundations, philanthropists, researchers, policy makers, employers and governments around the key challenges and opportunities for refugee and migrant communities.

 Only 5% of refugees have access to higher education, far below the global average of 39% higher education enrollment among non-refugees (UNHCR 2020).
 Around 258 million children and youth are out of school globally (UNESCO 2018).
 85% of refugees are hosted in developing countries, with scarce resources and economic opportunity (Alleviate-Poverty.org).
 For displaced communities across the Middle East, Africa, Asia, North and South America, access to education and workforce development can be a life changer.
 The goal of the Summit is to create new spaces of collaboration and risk-taking, share best practices and deepen cross-institutional connections in order to address these critical gaps and challenges in education and livelihood for displaced communities.
 We seek to build community and capacity among conveners to establish new ways of working collaboratively together to yield new practice and research spaces in the area of refugee education and livelihoods.
 We aim to bridge the gaps that perpetuate across ordinarily siloed sectors of public and private, research and practice, individual and institutional.
 Meaningful solutions to the systemic challenges in migrant education and livelihoods can only be achieved through real collaboration and systemic response.
 To do so, we need to show up to the work differently — as individuals and as a collective system.

-The summit will be organized around themes in education and workforce development, with sessions that are part storytelling, part design workshop.
-In these interactive sessions participants will work together to question, challenge, and improve upon existing work, generate new collaborative projects, and identify key unanswerable areas to inform further research and investigation.
-Participants will be guided through a learning journey of exploration of each others’ work, inquiry into the systemic challenges in the field, and discovery of new insights, processes and paths forward together.
+The summit was organized around themes in education and workforce development, with sessions that are part storytelling, part design workshop.
+In these interactive sessions participants worked together to question, challenge, and improve upon existing work, generate new collaborative projects, and identify key unanswerable areas to inform further research and investigation.
+Participants were guided through a learning journey of exploration of each others’ work, inquiry into the systemic challenges in the field, and discovery of new insights, processes and paths forward together.

 In this Summit, we sought to: